 In connection with the May 25, 2022 flight of the Vigoride spacecraft and the third-party deployer from a partner company, the Company completed one of the intended performance obligations, resulting in \$50 thousand of recognized revenue, which was previously recorded in contract liabilities.
 The remaining customer payloads were negatively impacted by the Vigoride anomalies and as a result did not receive the anticipated level of service.
 As a result, the Company offered concessions to these customers, the value of which was unresolved as of June 30, 2022.
-Due to this unresolved variable consideration, the Company recorded the related customer deposits of \$133 thousand as deferred revenues within current contract liabilities.
+Due to this uncertainty, the Company recorded the related customer deposits of \$133 thousand as deferred revenues within current contract liabilities as of June 30, 2022.